Business sustainability tools

 - More resources can be found via Ceres, a non profit organisation based in the USA which mobilises a powerful network of investors, companies and public interest groups to accelerate and expand the adoption of sustainable business practices and solutions to build a healthy global economy.
 Ceres was set up six months after the 1989, Exxon Valdez oil spill disaster.
 Ceres established the Global Reporting Initiative for sustainability reporting and it leads the Investor Network on Climate Risk.
 Its achievements and history are outlined here.

-There are a great many books on business sustainability (see also Background Reading).
-Here are a selection of four, each with a different focus.
+There are a great many publications on business sustainability (see also Background Reading).
+Here are just some.

 - One of the most practical and comprehensive among them is ‘The Sustainability Handbook’ by William R. Blackburn, published by Earthscan-Routledge in 2007.
 The book is adaptable to most organisations from businesses to schools and non-government organisations.
 The book includes many templates, planning tools, stakeholder engagement approaches, case studies and options for measuring success.